 – Power Source.
 The majority of ODB2 scanners draw their power from the vehicle’s system.
 However, battery assisted OBD II scanners can also be used away from the vehicle.

 – Diagnostic Functions.
 All OBDII scanners will download a basic set of data such as DTC.
 More advanced units display further data and live-report so vehicle adjustments to be made and observed in real time.

 – Information Detail.
 If all you receive is DTC, you still need to look up the meanings independently.
 If you wish to save time, consider advanced scanners that provide an on-board diagnosis.

 – Connectivity.
 Some OBD II scanners can connect to computers providing an improved visual representation of data.
 This could be beneficial for complicated diagnosis and identification of problems.
-Also, consider if having a Bluetooth obd2 adapter for use with your mobile device would be useful.
+Also, consider whether having a Bluetooth obd2 adapter for your mobile device would be useful.

 Our Top Picks: Best OBD2 Scanners For the Money

 Veepeak Mini WiFi OBD2 Scanner Scan Tool Adapter

 We were literally blown away by this humble Wifi/Bluetooth OBD2 scanner.
 Whilst the Veepeak Mini is simple in appearance and highly affordable, it’s packed with a bunch of useful features.

 The main attraction is the wireless compatibility with both Android and iOS devices.
 The Wi-Fi or Bluetooth obd2 adapter quickly transforms your mobile device into an incredible vehicle diagnosis tool.